lokikl/vim-mysql-mode/README.md

     :MySQLMode

-Information like host, port, db name, username and password will be asked before setting up the connection.
-If you want to reset the connection, just execute :MySQLMode again.
+Information like host, port, db name, username and password are asked for setting up connection.
+If you want to reset connection, just execute :MySQLMode again.

-You will then see two split windows, please enter your mysql queries inside the bottom one.
+You should then see two split windows.
+Let's enter some mysql queries inside the bottom one.
-Now when you press the <F5> button in normal mode, your queries will be executed and result will be showed in the top split.
+Now go to normal mode and press the F5 key, your queries are executed and you should see the result in the top split.

+## Misc ##

+Also encouraging you to use this plugin with Syntastic and Ultisnips, having the power of syntax highlight and snippet support.